-The Assessment of Risk for Cardiothoracic Intensive Care (ARCtIC) is a national clinical audit of patient outcomes for those admitted to a cardiothoracic critical care unit in the UK.
+The Assessment of Risk in Cardiothoracic Intensive Care (ARCtIC) is a national clinical audit of patient outcomes for those admitted to a cardiothoracic critical care unit in the UK.

 Cardiothoracic critical care units admit two distinct patient populations: those who have undergone thoracic (chest) or cardiac (heart) surgery, and those who are admitted for acute cardiac conditions, including out-of-hospital cardiac arrest.
 Patients undergoing extracorporeal therapies for respiratory and cardiac failure in supra-regional cardiac centres will also be included.

 This national clinical audit was conceived and is being developed to specifically compare and improve outcomes of patients admitted to UK cardiothoracic critical care units.

 53% of the 36 NHS cardiothoracic critical care units in the UK currently participate.